hss241/TransThunder/README.md

-# This software translates battle chats in WarThunder.
+# This software translates battle chats in WarThunder
 ## How to use ( English )
 1. Start
 2. Write the target language in TransThunder.txt generated in the same directory ( if you want to translate other languages into Japanese, change en to ja )